sobamask22/DeliverySchedule-Power-BI/README.md

 ## Tech Stack:
 The dashboard was built using the following tools:

-- Microsoft Excel: Initial data collection, drop-down lists for Products, Country, Category, etc, and calculated columns for “Order Late?” and "Number of Days Over?”
+- Microsoft Excel: Used for initial data collection

 - Python: Data cleaning and extraction of unique tables into separate CSV files for analysis